LaxmanSingh07/REACT/Ultimate/section_10/Notes.md

 |:-:|:-:|
 |👉 Triggred by Event| 👉 Triggred by render|
 |👉 Executed when the coressponding event happens| 👉 Exectued after the component mounts (intial render) ,and after susequent re-renders (according to the dependency array)|

+## When the Strict mode in React 18

+It will call the render method twice

+`It will not happen in production mode` only in the development mode